swseighman/liberty-demo/README.md

 sys		0m0.005s
 ```

-As you can see, we realized significant imrpovement in performance by simply replacing the standard Hotspot VM with GraalVM.
+As you can see, we realized significant improvement in performance by simply replacing the standard Hotspot VM with GraalVM.

-### Running in Docker/Podman
+### Running with Docker/Podman

 ```
 $ cd graalvm-native-image-spring-petclinic